 Discussion and conclusion:

 FutureWei indicated their support for this proposal.
 The SA WG2 Chairman elect reported that as they have gone back to 6 regular meetings per year as agreed, there are only 2 meetings left for the work and a decision will need to be made on whether any of the ad-hoc meetings scheduled for 2020 (January / July) should be confirmed or not.
 This may be discussed at the TSG SA#85 Rel-17 planning day.
 Ericsson commented that even when the standard 6 WG meetings per year was the norm, SA WG2 usually also held at least 1 ad-hoc meeting and they expected the January meeting to be necessary.
 SK Telecom commented that enough resource is needed for the Rel-17 work items which are important to many companies.
 Deutsche Telekom commented that time is needed between meetings in order to have efficient meetings and adding more meetings can be counter-productive.
-The SA WG2 Chairman commented that Huawei supported the January meeting, that off-line meetings are difficult to organise and run and less efficient than face-to-face meetings and added that the knowledge of the resources available is essential for good planning.
+Huawei commented that they support the January meeting, that off-line meetings are difficult to organise and run and less efficient than face-to-face meetings and added that the knowledge of the resources available is essential for good planning.
 The TSG SA Chairman suggested that the January meeting should therefore be held.
 The SA WG2 Chairman elect replied that this would be discussed and decided in the June SA WG2 meeting.
 Deutsche Telekom commented that if it is found that SA WG2 do not have the time for the work, then a down scoping will be needed.
-The SA WG2 Chairman commented that TSG SA agreed a 15 month Release for Stage 2, but also that no Rel-17 work will be done in the next Quarter, so this means that the 15 month period is really December 2020.
+Huawei commented that TSG SA agreed a 15 month Release for Stage 2, but also that no Rel-17 work will be done in the next Quarter, so this means that the 15 month period is really until December 2020.
 This was then noted.